AlyBadawy/AlyBadawy/README.md

 In the present day, I'm a dedicated member of Steampunk, Inc., a preeminent software development enterprise specializing in crafting solutions for the US government.

 Beyond my ardor for software engineering, I delight in designing embedded systems (ARM-based) and crafting intricate low-voltage electronic circuits.
-I also enjoy coding for AVR, ans STM32 microcontrollers, designing PCBs, and even delving into the realm of 3D modeling.
+I also enjoy coding for AVR, and STM32 microcontrollers, designing PCBs, and even delving into the realm of 3D modeling.

 ![logo-e9f16c9b 1](https://github.com/AlyBadawy/AlyBadawy/assets/1198568/471e5332-f8d0-4b78-a333-7e207780ecc1)